-Talk about first impressions; telephone greetings are critical.
+Talk about first impressions: telephone greetings are critical.
 Prospects are deciding whether or not to do business with you.
 Irate customers are deciding how helpful and competent you are.
-Yet many companies convolute the telephone greeting to the point that employees hate saying it and customers and prospects dread listening to it.
+Yet many companies convolute the telephone greeting to the point that employees hate saying it, and customers and prospects dread listening to it.

 When it comes to phone greetings, there is power in simplicity.
 For best results, incorporate three easy elements into your business phone greetings: pleasantry, brevity, and sincerity.

 A pleasant phone greeting is essential to a successful call because it sets the stage emotionally.
 In general, listeners tend to mirror or "catch" the emotional states of speakers.
-This is a principle of communication that holds true whether one is speaking to a group of 1000, a small meeting of 10, or a single customer over the telephone.
+It is a principle of communication that holds true whether one is speaking to a group of 1000, a small meeting of 10, or a single customer over the telephone.

 In other words, people respond in kind.
 If we answer the phone gruffly, chances are the caller will become gruff.
 If we answer the phone pleasantly, chances are the caller will be pleasant, and we all know which caller is easier to work with.

 One of the easiest ways to attain an emotional state quickly, such as being pleasant, is to use body language.
 Research conducted by John Grinder and Richard Bandler suggests that body language helps create emotional states.
 If we carry ourselves with slumped shoulders, frowning face bowed head, averted eyes, and shallow breathing, we will probably feel depressed.
 If we smile, breath deeply, pull our shoulders back and look straight ahead, we will probably feel good.
-How do you carry yourself all day at work?

 Stand on your head.
 Do jumping jacks.
 Do whatever is necessary to attain a pleasant state before answering the phone.
 (Within limits of course.)